My last electricity bill was $1,434.56 — yep, you read that right!

 But still, it costs a fortune and it just seems to be getting more and more expensive every quarter.

-So are solar panels really worth it?
+So is solar power really worth it?
 What are the alternatives?
 I’ve done some investigations into the matter to see!

 1. Before you call anyone, know some details.